 - The seller sends the item

-Now, please notice that the the classified site itself isn’t involved much right after you declare your interest (step 1, perhaps step 2).
+Now, please notice that the typical, conventional online marketplace itself isn’t involved much right after you declare your interest (step 1, perhaps step 2).
 The most crucial aspect is that sellers can post an item that buyers can find.

 The prevailing model implies that most steps in the process of completing a sale is off-platform.
 On decentralized services these steps are all on-platform.